On cusp of Brexit trade deal, EU and UK hash out final details | Business

 Johnson, the face of the 2016 Brexit campaign, asserted that, since 52% had voted to "take back control" from the EU, he was not interested in accepting the rules of either the single market or the customs union.
 The EU did not want to give unfettered privileges to a freewheeling, deregulated British economy outside the bloc, and so potentially encourage others to leave.

-The result was a tortuous negotiation on a level playing field in competition - which the EU demanded in return for access to its market.
-At one point, EU chief negotiator Michel Barnier even posted a picture of himself in London, staring at a sports field.
-If there is to be a deal, it will cover goods but not the financial services that make London the only financial capital to rival New York.
+The result was a tortuous negotiation on a "level playing field" in competition - which the EU demanded in return for access to its market.
+If there is a deal, it will cover goods but not the financial services that make London the only financial capital to rival New York.
 Services make up 80% of the British economy.

 In essence, the agreement is a narrow free trade deal surrounded by other pacts on fisheries, transport, energy and cooperation in justice and policing.
 Despite the agreement, goods trade will have more rules, more red tape and more cost.
 There will be some disruption at ports.
 Everything from food safety regulation and exporting rules to product certification will change.